 - Edit, enhance & personalize your video files

 - Burn and customize your DVD with free DVD menu templates

 - Download or record videos from 10,000+ video sharing sites

 - Versatile toolbox combines fix video metadata, GIF maker, VR converter and screen recorder

 - Industry-leading APEXTRANS technology converts videos with zero quality loss or video compression

-- Supported OS: Windows 10/8/7/XP/Vista, Mac OS 10.14 (Mojave), 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6
+- Supported OS: Windows 10/8/7/XP/Vista, Mac OS 10.15 (Catalina), 10.14, 10.13, 10.12, 10.11, 10.10, 10.9, 10.8, 10.7, 10.6

-Step 1 The UniConverter (originally Wondershare Video Converter Ultimate supports batch conversion, hence you can simply upload all the files that needed to be converted.
-All you have to do is drag-and-drop them onto the program.
-The files uploaded will be neatly displayed just as the screenshot shows.
+Step 1 The UniConverter (originally Wondershare Video Converter Ultimate) supports batch conversion.
+Hence you can simply upload all the files that needed to be converted.
+All you have to do is to drag-and-drop them onto the program.
+The files uploaded will be neatly displayed, just as the screenshot shows.